-In this illustrated biography from the Leaders Like Us series, children learn about the life and accomplishments of an important African American leader in Civil Rights, Georgia Gilmore.
+In this illustrated biography from the Leaders Like Us series, children learn about the life and accomplishments of an important African American leader in Civil Rights, Cathy Hughes.
 It features a glossary, text-dependent questions, and an extension activity to develop reading comprehension skills.Who was Cathy Hughes?
 Learn more about one of the most influential African American media moguls in the Leaders Like Us book Cathy Hughes.
 This kid's book teaches your child about the life of the founder of Radio One-Urban One.
 The biography features a glossary, text-dependent questions, and an extension activity to develop reading comprehension skills.
 Rourke proudly publishes respectful and relevant non-fiction and fiction titles that represent our diverse readers, and are designed to support reading on a level that has no limits!

 "Four attractively illustrated volumes explore the careers of extraordinary, but little-known Black leaders.
 Cathy Hughes founded a chain of radio stations aimed at Black audiences, Frederick O'Neal was instrumental in theater during the Harlem Renaissance, Georgia Gilmore provided food and money for the Montgomery Boycott, and Ottawa Gurley was responsible for a thriving Black community in Tulsa, OK.
 The primary focus of each book is the accomplishment of each subject in their respective fields; those seeking statistical information will need to consult the timelines in the back.
 Nonetheless, the colorful drawings and straightforward texts do an excellent job introducing young readers to these admirable leaders who are omitted from the textbooks.
 Readers will be encouraged to learn more about these extraordinary people.
 VERDICT These nicely illustrated titles about lesser-known people who are important leaders in different fields should attract browsers and report writers alike.
 Recommended."